-- For extranodal NK -/T-cell lymphoma, radiation therapy followed by chemotherapy and CNS prophylaxis is given.
+- For extranodal NK -/T-cell lymphoma, radiation therapy that may be followed by chemotherapy and CNS prophylaxis.

 - For posttransplantation lymphoproliferative disorder, treatment with immunosuppressive drugs may be stopped.
 If this does not work or cannot be done, monoclonal antibody therapy alone or with chemotherapy may be given.
 For cancer that has not spread, surgery to remove the cancer or radiation therapy may be used.

 - For plasmablastic lymphoma, treatments are like those used for lymphoblastic lymphoma or Burkitt lymphoma.

 For information on the treatment of lymphoblastic lymphoma, see Treatment Options for Lymphoblastic Lymphoma and for information on the treatment of Burkitt lymphoma, see Treatment Options for Burkitt Lymphoma.